Which Plant Milk Is the Healthiest? A Protein and Nutrition Comparison

 healthiest plant milk

-In this article, we will compare the nutritional value of the most popular vegan milks and break down the healthiest and nutritionally best.
-We will also look into which vegan milk is the most environmentally friendly.
+In this article, we will compare the nutritional value of the most popular vegan milks and break down the healthiest and most nutritious.

 To make the comparison fair and most accurate, we will be analyzing organic, unsweetened, and non-fortified vegan milk.
-We have also added dairy milk to the list for the bigger picture of nutrition and environmental impact.
+We have also added dairy milk for the comparison reasons.

 The table compares the nutritional values of six vegan milks: Oat, Soy, Rice, Macadamia, Coconut, Hemp and full-fat and Semi semi-skimmed dairy milk.
 We have listed the key nutrients- Calories, Protein, Fat, Carbohydrates, Fiber, Sugars, Calcium, and Iron per 240 ml (about 8 ounces or 1 cup) so you can compare and make a decision on your personal needs.